Ever walk into a room and forget why you were there?

-In my work, I use primarily the Form School because we live and navigate through the forms within rooms and buildings.
-The Compass school is also relevant.
-The Form School is much easier and more practical and works.
-To discover how to use the BaGua with your spaces, click here.
+- In my work, I use primarily the Form School because we live and navigate through the forms of our rooms and buildings.
+Although the Compass school is also relevant, the Form School is much easier, more practical and works.
+To discover how to use the BaGua in your spaces.

-Energy doesn’t listen to ‘Reason’ or excuses, so invite it in with positive arrangement of your entrance, make sure the doors open completely and onto a beautiful view.
+Body wisdom doesn’t listen to ‘reason’ or excuses, and neither does energy.
+Invite more into your life by addressing your doors.
+Make sure the doors open completely and onto a beautiful view.
 Have you tried to have a conversation with a storm lately?
 It’s an advanced move.